llpeterson/applications/multimedia.md

 It is worth noting that many multimedia applications run successfully over "best-effort" networks, such as the public Internet.
-The wide array of commercial VOIP services (such as Skype) are testimony to the fact that you only have to worry about resource allocation when resources are not abundant—and in many parts of today's Internet, resource abundance is the norm.
+The wide array of commercial VOIP services (such as Skype) are a testimony to the fact that you only have to worry about resource allocation when resources are not abundant—and in many parts of today's Internet, resource abundance is the norm.